ava-labs/avalanche-explorer/README.md

 Once those are stood up and running, run `yarn serve:local` the application will use the configs in the `.env.hosted` file as the base urls for ortelius and avalanche go

+## Services

+When creating http requests, do so from a service abstraction layer. refer to src/service/\* for an example.
+The http layer, models and helpers should all be centralized into this layer.

 ## Known Addresses

 The file `/src/known_addresses.ts` is a dictionary that maps an address to a name.
 This can be customized freely.